How Much Does It Cost to Bring a Dog to Australia?

 Once you have received the import permit, it’s best to book your dog’s quarantine stay as soon as possible, before making any further preparations.
 All pet dogs and cats entering Australia require a 10-day or 30-day quarantine stay at the Mickleham post-entry quarantine facility in Melbourne.
 This is booked at the Post Entry Biosecurity System website.

 When making a quarantine booking, there is an application fee charged.
-Once you confirm the quarantine booking, at least 7 days before your pet’s arrival but generally before finalising your pet’s flight, you need to pay the quarantine set fees, based on a standard 10-day or 30-day stay.
+Once you confirm the quarantine booking (previously, at least 7 days before your pet’s arrival but generally before finalising your pet’s flight), you need to pay the importation charge and quarantine set fees, based on a standard 10-day or 30-day stay.

 You will also be charged at least one additional fee before your dog is released from quarantine, listed as “recovery of airline handling charge”.
 This is an airport charge paid by the quarantine staff on your behalf when your dog is collected from the airport.